nicktgn/AndroidDependencyTracker/README.md

 across multiple APKs.

 #### Feautres:
+* auto-start component on device boot
+* auto-start component after package update
-* auto-start component on device boot, after a specific dependency started or after all dependencies have been started
+* auto-start component after a specific dependency started or after all dependencies have been started
 * receive runtime notifications when dependency have stopped or started to know when dependency can be used.